-Mission Footprint - The geographic area in which an installation operates, including facilities, airspace, and training areas within and outside of military jurisdiction (AFH 32-7084).
-Mission footprints make up the Military Influence Area and can impact communities in a number of ways such as noise and safety zones.
+Mission Footprint - The geographic area ranges.
+The program is similar to the Air in which an installation operates, including Installations Compatible Use Zones (AICUZ) facilities, airspace, and training areas within Program.
+The RAICUZ program includes and outside of military jurisdiction (AFH 32range safety and noise analyses and provides 7084).
+Mission footprints make up the Military land use recommendations that will be Influence Area and can impact communities compatible with Range Compatibility Zones in a number of ways such as noise and safety (RCZs) and noise levels associated with military range operations. zones.